anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Optionally, the domain registrar MAY respond with an HTTP 202 Accepted response status code to the Registrar-Agent at this point following {{Section 5.6 of !RFC8995}}, while the rules defined for the pledge also apply to the Registrar-Agent;
 in this case, the registrar still continues with the MASA interaction to provide the Voucher artifact to the retry request.

 The registrar MAY use the response body to signal success/failure details to the service technician operating the Registrar-Agent.
-TODO(confirm, taken from telemetry)
-//stf: confirm, good place to put it.

 ### MASA Interaction {#masa_interaction}